benduong2001/benduong2001.github.io/capstoneproject.md

 I employed various actions and improved the baseline model's accuracy from being 58% to 67%.
 These included adding further features, or doing further data-cleaning.
   * Geographic Features: as mentioned previously, adding geographic features helped the accuracy.
   * Time-based Features.
-      * These included:
-          * The metropolitan region that the origin and destination zipcodes of the order resided in
-          * The population density and weather conditions on the route between the 2 locations